bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 Steps:

 1. Create a delta share
-2. Use the delta share to get data from within PowerBI
+2. Use the delta share to import from within PowerBI

 Evaluation: